 On May 26, 1969, five South American countries (Bolivia, Colombia, Chile, Ecuador, and Peru) signed the Cartagena Agreement, with the purpose of improving the standard of living of its population through integration and economic and social corporation.
 The Cartagena Agreement eventually resulted in creating the Andean Community of Nations (CAN).

-The Andean Community of Nations is a regional bloc, made up of these 5 countries, that intends to achieve a comprehensive, balanced and developed environment, through greater regional integration.
+The Andean Community of Nations is a regional bloc made up of these five countries that intends to achieve a comprehensive, balanced and developed environment, through greater regional integration.
+It is now one of the key trade agreements in Bolivia.

 Bolivia’s key trading markets

 Bolivia’s resources exports to every corner of the globe and its reserves of lithium chloride are the largest in the world.
-Bolivia engages in a high level of regional trade, 4.4 billion US dollars or 43.7% of Bolivia’s total imports were bought from Latin American and Caribbean countries (excluding Mexico).
+Bolivia engages in a high level of regional trade, 4.4 billion US dollars (43.7% of total imports) were bought from Latin American and Caribbean countries (excluding Mexico).

-Bolivia’s regional trade agreements are therefore highly valuable, as they reduce tariffs and offer other privileges for the country to support the majority of its international export and import activity.
+Trade agreements in Bolivia are therefore highly valuable, as they reduce tariffs and offer other privileges for the country to support the majority of its international export and import activity.

 In 2018, Bolivia’s main export partners were Brazil (19.2% of Bolivian exports), Argentina (16%) and India (8.1%).
 Its main export products include petroleum gas (33.4%), zinc ores and concentrates (17.2%), gold (13.1%), precious metal ores and concentrates (7.2%), and oil-cake (4.5%).